tungdn3/FlashCard/README.md

 - Allow user to revert word and meaning for all cards in a deck
 - Mark learned cards, remove from learning
 - Reduce the size of the generated image and store to our Blob to improve loading time
+- Allow users to accept or decline an AI suggestion